-Below you’ll find three different budget options, starting with an all out luxe option, the average option, and something for the DIY minimalists.
+Below you’ll find three different budget options, starting with an all-out luxe option, the average option, and something for the DIY minimalists.
 You’ll also be able to choose the best time of year based on your needs, what to pack, and what to consider when choosing locations and transportation in the area.

 TABLE OF CONTENTS:

-The range of activities and accommodations in the Dolomites means it is accessible for most budgets at or over €8,000.
-These options are based on average prices in 2022 for services and accomodations including two people.
 Please note that all budget descriptions are in the local currency of Euro.
 For the most accurate exchange rate in your currency, I recommend XE currency converter.

-Base Budget: ~€20,000 for 5 days in the Dolomites; add 825 EUR per additional day
+Base Budget: ~€25,000 – 30,000 for 5 days in the Dolomites; add ~850 – 1,000 EUR per additional day

-Budget: under €12,000 for 5 days in the Dolomites; add 520 per day
+Budget: under €15,000 for 5 days in the Dolomites; add 520 per day

-I would say the average elopement in the Dolomites will run you around €12k.
-You can adjust each area to save or splurge depending on what you value most, but ultimately, this is how much the average Dolomites elopement will cost a couple for 5 days.
+I would say the average elopement in the Dolomites will run you around €15k.
+You can adjust each area to save or splurge depending on what you value most, but ultimately, this is how much the average Dolomites elopement will cost a couple for 5 days in the area.

-Budget: under €7,000 for 5 days in the Dolomites; add 325 per day
+Budget: under €10,000 for 5 days in the Dolomites; add 325 per day

-If you’re willing to do a little grocery shopping, make your own bouquet, can drive a manual transmission and stay in cheaper accommodation, you can have a dreamy budget Dolomites elopement for under €7k!
+If you’re willing to do a little grocery shopping and Airbnb cooking, make your own bouquet, do your own makeup and stay in cheaper accommodation, you can have a dreamy Dolomites elopement for under €10k!

 Book a car.

-Generally, there is a huge range of options for booking accomodation in the Dolomites.
-There are traditional guest houses, luxury spas and hotels, Airbnbs, BnBs, Rifugi and Glamping/Camping.
-It depends a lot on your budget, what kind of amenities you want and where you feel most comfortable.
+There is a huge range of options for booking accomodation in the Dolomites.
+There are traditional mountain huts, luxury spas and resorts, Airbnbs, BnBs, Rifugios, Chalets, glamping and camping.
+It depends a lot on your budget and what kind of amenities you want.
 Expect prices to surge a lot in July and August.
-Many places are closed from October to early June.
-Cheapest prices from June to October will run you €100-200 on average.
-No matter which option below you go for, book early, which is 3-5 months in advance!
+Many mountain huts are closed from October to early June.
+Cheapest prices from June to October will run you €100-200 a night on average.
+Luxury hotels can be from €500 – 1000k per night.

 When to Stay in a Rifugio: if you want to wake up right on the trail, go skiing, or experience sunset on the mountains without having to hike down in the dark, definitely consider a rifugio.
 They offer fast trail access and flexibility in ways that even the gondolas can’t, and are the ideal spot to stay overnight for a two day elopement.